GBrachetta/Musical-Dice/README.md

 ## To be implemented

-- The possibility to let the user download the resulting randomised piece of music.
+- The possibility for the user to download the resulting randomised piece of music.
 ***
 <a name="technologies-used"></a>